-How be able to, and rectify the situation?
+How can we ensure that if the machine is tampered with, we will be able to notice, respond to, and rectify the situation?

-We must ensure that the data associated with these workloads is adequately safeguarded, not only the movement itself is a point of vulnerability.
+We must ensure that the data associated with these workloads is adequately safeguarded, not only because it may be transported back into the network, through the network, and into the cloud, but also because the movement itself is a point of vulnerability.

-We've really lowered the ability for others to uncover prevent having to transport sensitive data back to other locations.
+We've really lowered the ability for others to uncover attacks on that data if we can move workloads to the edge and prevent having to transport sensitive data back to other locations.

 So, all of these factors combined will, on the one hand, stifle the use of edge computing, but on the other, provide an opportunity for vendors to introduce management controls that can handle the diversity and dynamism, the ability to protect data in the right places at the right time, and finally, the ability to create an ecosystem, which is just as important as everything else.

-To summarize, it is critical that we understand that the expanding.
+To summarize, it is critical that we understand that the world of edge computing is expanding.

 This is going to get a lot bigger.

-If you consider the changes that have occurred as a result of mobile phones, you can expect just as much change in enterprise computing as a result of edge computing as we have seen in years.
+If you consider the changes that have occurred as a result of mobile phones, you can expect just as much change in enterprise computing as a result of edge computing as we have seen in mobile computing over the last ten years.